 - Play the role of a “market-maker” by bringing financing, particularly in sectors where market mechanisms are ineffective or missing

-- Prioritize initiatives that can have a multiplier or catalytic effect as opposed to one-off impact.
+- Prioritize initiatives that can have a multiplier or catalytic effect as opposed to a one-off impact.

 Sector Skill Councils

-- The National Skill Development Policy of 2009 mandated the NSDC to setup SSCs to bring together key stakeholders i.e. industry, work force and academia.
-As on date, 29 SSCs are operational and 4 more SSCs have been approved by NSDC.
+- The National Skill Development Policy of 2009 mandated the NSDC to set up SSCs to bring together key stakeholders i.e. industry, workforce, and academia.
+As of date, 29 SSCs are operational and 4 more SSCs have been approved by NSDC.

 - They are funded by NSDC for the initial few years and are expected to become financially self-sustaining as they grow

 Established under the Ministry of Labor and Employment with a view to ensure and maintain uniformity in the standards of training all over the country, the National Council for Vocational Training (NCVT) was set up in 1956.

 - This certifying body conducts All India Trade Tests for those who complete training in ITIs and awards National Trade Certificates to successful candidates.

 - The Council has representation from central and state government departments, employers’ and workers’ organizations, professional and learned bodies, All India Council for Technical Education, scheduled castes and scheduled tribes, and All India Women’s Organization, among others.